Personal Credit & Types of Consumer Loans

 Auto Loans

 Auto loans are secured loans tied to your car.
 They can help you afford a vehicle, but you risk losing the car if you miss payments.
-This type of loan may be offered by a bank, credit union, online lender or by the car dealership but you should understand that while loans from the dealership may be more convenient, they often carry higher interest rates and ultimately cost more.
+This type of loan may be offered by a bank, credit union, online lender or by the car dealership.
+You should understand that while loans from the dealership may be more convenient and have low rates, they often carry hidden fees and penalties and could ultimately cost you more money.

 • Required credit score: 780 or above to get the very best interest rate; 600 or higher for average rate; under 600 usually gets double-digit interest rate